How to Interpret Dreams: Unlocking the Secrets of Your Subconscious

 For a broader view of how different faiths read dreams, see our post on dream symbolism in different religions.

-The pattern I keep seeing is that once someone identifies the core issue the dream points to and takes some concrete action, the recurring dream stops or transforms.
-It's not mystical — it's the brain confirming that the loop has closed.
+The pattern I keep seeing: once someone identifies the core issue the dream points to and takes some concrete action, the recurring dream stops or transforms.
+It's not mystical.
+The brain confirms that the loop has closed.

 Read our full breakdown of what recurring dreams mean and how to stop the cycle.